 Even with a good tool in place, a few patterns reliably break a Jira HubSpot integration.

-The second is assuming Jira workflows match HubSpot statuses one-to-one.
-Jira workflows are often custom: To Do, In Progress, In Review, Blocked, In QA, Ready for Release, Done, plus a handful of project-specific states.
-HubSpot tickets typically have a much smaller status set: New, Waiting on Us, Waiting on Contact, Closed.
+The second pitfall is assuming Jira workflows match HubSpot statuses one-to-one.
+Jira workflows are often custom: To Do, In Progress, In Review, Blocked, In QA, Ready for Release, Done, plus project-specific states.
+HubSpot tickets typically have a much smaller set: New, Waiting on Us, Waiting on Contact, Closed.
 The mapping needs to collapse Jira's detail into HubSpot statuses that make sense for support, not surface every internal engineering state to the customer-facing team.

 Sync HubSpot tickets with your tracker without the marketplace tax